johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 1. Overview

-The Amazon Seller Tools page (`c:\Users\johnw\portfolio\src\app\amazon-seller-tools\page.tsx`) is a comprehensive dashboard and toolkit designed for Amazon sellers.
+The Amazon Seller Tools page (`src/app/amazon-seller-tools/page.tsx`) is a comprehensive dashboard and toolkit designed for Amazon sellers.
 It allows users to upload their Amazon Business Report data (in CSV format), visualize key performance indicators (KPIs), analyze trends, and access a variety of specialized tools for keyword research, listing optimization, financial calculations, PPC analysis, and competitor research.

+The dashboard is structured with a `DashboardHeader` component for refresh, export, and documentation links, and an `OverviewTab` component for data upload, mapping, and visualization.

 ## 2. Main Features

 - **Unified Dashboard:** Provides an overview of key business metrics once data is uploaded.
 - **CSV Data Upload & Mapping:** Users can upload their Amazon Business Report CSVs.
-A dynamic mapping interface using the `GenericCsvDataMapper` component helps match CSV columns to the required data fields.
+A dynamic mapping interface using the `OverviewDataMapper` component helps match CSV columns to the required data fields.
 - **Data Visualization:**
   - KPI Cards: Displaying current metrics and period-over-period comparisons.
   - Charts: Visualizing trends for sales, advertising performance (clicks, impressions), and engagement (orders, sessions) using the ReusableChart component.